OpenReqEU/keywords-extraction/README.md

 ## Introduction

-The component is based in the preprocess used in the project called [similar-related-requirements-recommender](https://github.com/OpenReqEU/similar-related-requirements-recommender).
+The component is based on the preprocess used on the project called [similar-related-requirements-recommender](https://github.com/OpenReqEU/similar-related-requirements-recommender).
 The main purpose of this service is to preprocess requirements and return their clean tokens.

 ## Technical description